FAQ

 Do I need a ticket to attend Saturday Stargazing tickets and what is included?

 Yes, in order to access any of our programming (inside exhibits, scopes, domes, observation deck), advance ticket purchase is required.
 During a regular stargazing visit, patrons will get programming in the telescope domes and on the observation deck.
-They can also visit the indoor exhibit area, museum store, and watch a short movie in the classroom.
+They can also visit the indoor exhibit area where you might find a short movie or docent presentation in the classroom, or a hands-on craft or activity.
 We now offer a combination of viewing through telescope eyepieces, and camera-assisted viewing (cameras connected to the eyepiece, which allows for clearer images and deeper in space.)
 Volunteer and staff experts are always available to explain what you’re seeing.